yiwu3microsoft/nunchaku/docs/source/installation/setup_windows.rst

 1. Install Cuda
 ^^^^^^^^^^^^^^^^

-Download and install the latest CUDA Toolkit from the official `NVIDIA CUDA Downloads <nvidia_cuda_downloads_>`_.
+Download and install the latest CUDA Toolkit from the official `NVIDIA CUDA Downloads <download_cuda_>`_.
 After installation, verify the installation:

 .. code-block:: bat